 As full-time students, Keane Fellows receive the knowledge, training, and necessary experience to become future city/county managers in local government.

-Must serve as an active and engaged UA ICMA Board member either as a de-facto position, or apply and be selected for one of the five other open positions (President, Treasurer, Communications Chair, Undergrad Recruitment Chair, or Grad/Alumni Recruitment Chair).
+Must serve as an active and engaged UA ICMA Board member either as a de-facto position, or apply and be selected for one of the five other open positions (President, Vice-President, Treasurer, Communications Chair, Undergrad Recruitment Chair, or Grad/Alumni Recruitment Chair).

 Responsibilities include being the local government liaison for the organization, and ensuring the board's commitment to its academic year strategic plan.